 In addition, Procast has a consolidated inbox for quickly getting to all the newest episodes of your subscribed podcasts.
 Easy, Tinder-like swipe controls allow you to sort through episode libraries and podcasts.

-Of course, Spreaker isn't just about listening to podcasts.
-It also offers apps that help users record and publish podcasts of their own.
-The free Spreaker Studio app joins our list of best podcast apps by turning your mobile phone into a handheld podcasting studio.
+Spreaker features an app that's all about listening to podcast — Spreaker Podcast Radio — with versions for Android and iOS.
+But the free Spreaker Studio app lands on our list of best podcast apps by turning your mobile phone into a handheld podcasting studio.
 That enables you to record audio clips and add sound effects and music (which you can play while recording).

 Editing tools in the app can handle volume and channel settings.
 In addition, you can just broadcast live, and a chat feature lets you interact with listeners.
 Episode management tools let you sort episodes into shows and auto-post to Facebook and Twitter once you're done editing.